Math 161 - Notes

 odel’s second theorem fleshes out the difficulty in proving the consistency of an axiomatic system.

-If a system is sufficiently complex to describe the natural numbers, its consistency can at best be
+If a system is sufficiently detailed so as to describe the natural numbers, its consistency can at best be

 proved relative to some other axiomatic system.
-While an inconsistent system might be essentially
+In practice, demonstrating that a useful axiomatic

 6